medmunds/aws-cfn-ses-domain/README.md

   MySESDomain:
     Type: Custom::SES_Domain
     Properties:
-      # ServiceToken is the Arn of the Lambda Function defined above:
+      # ServiceToken is the Arn of a Lambda Function from the nested stack:
-      ServiceToken: !GetAtt CfnSESDomain.Outputs.Arn
+      ServiceToken: !GetAtt CfnSESResources.Outputs.CustomDomainIdentityArn
       # Remaining Properties are options for provisioning for your SES domain identity:
       # (Domain is required; all others are optional and shown with their defaults)
       Domain: "example.com"